 “And if managed service providers can educate customers on the business potential of technology and allay security fears, they can significantly grow their market share.”

 However, the take-up of managed services might face resistance from CIOs and IT leaders who see the them as a threat to their traditional IT setup or even their job.

 Although security is only a small subset of the managed service providers market, it is one of the best gauges of potential growth in the Middle East.

-“While providing 24-hour security monitoring, providers will take informed decisions related to any kind of incident,” Berner said.
-“This addresses one of the major challenges most enterprise and government organisations are facing today, which is the lack of resources and skillsets to combat the fast-changing security threat landscape seven days a week, 24 hours a day.”
+“While providing 24-hour security monitoring, providers will take informed decisions related to any kind incident,” Berner said.
+“This addresses one the major challenges most enterprise and government organisations are facing today, which is the lack resources and skillsets to combat the fast-changing security threat landscape seven days a week, 24 hours a day.”

 Saeed Agha, general manager at Palo Alto Networks Middle East, agreed.
 He said a successful managed service provider will be the one that finds a perfect balance between managing client expectations and a robust business model that sustains their services.

-“The increasing complexity of effectively dealing with cyber security risks and complex regulations is causing many organisations to consider managed security services,” he said.
+“The increasing complexity effectively dealing with cyber security risks and complex regulations is causing many organisations to consider managed security services,” he said.
 “Effectively addressing this opportunity depends on selecting a security platform that enables a profitable business model.”